Lura Beam

-Lura Beam (1887–May, 1978) was an American educator, writer, and researcher.
+Lura Ella Beam (April 1, 1887–May 1978) was an American educator, writer, and researcher.
 Her interests included the poor, minorities, women, education, and the arts.
 She co-authored two books discussing medical studies on sex adjustment and sex education with Robert Latou Dickinson, and a noted memoir of growing up in turn-of-the-century Marshfield, Maine.
 She was the long-time companion of Louise Stevens Bryant.